ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 Exception() invokes a function if a message handler throws an exception.
 If the exception handler returns nothing or false, the modifier catches the exception and does not propagate it furthr, but if you want the exception to continue, for exampel to use the Retry() modifier, return true.

 This modifier can be useful to log unhandled exceptions or maybe to trigger something else to happen as a response.
+Stack it with Filter to log before the message is handled, after the message is handled and if the message handler fails.

 ```csharp